Jeremydozie/infrastructure-as-code/README.md

 # infrastructure-as-code
-Terraform script to create an S3 bucket that is encrypted at rest and does not allow public access without authentication.
+Terraform script to create an S3 bucket that is encrypted at rest and does not allow public access without authenticatio.....